lazerwalker/tinsel/README.md

 From within your story, set its story format to Tinsel.

-Now, choosing "Play" will give you a Tinsel-compatible JSON file you can copy and paste straight into the Tinsel web editor at [http://maketinsel.com].
+Now, choosing "Play" will give you a Tinsel-compatible JSON file you can copy and paste straight into the Tinsel web editor at http://maketinsel.com.

+Once you've done that, you'll be able to play your story on an actual telephone by following the instructions in the "Conneting to Twilio" section below.

 ## Writing With Twine